-The Church has chosen to use four youth agency programs:
+The Church has chosen to use three youth agency programs:

 Nurturing children, teens, and families through outreach and evangelism and incorporating them into the life of the church may have tremendous, eternal results for the youth, their family and the Church.